- Chart

 Key Offerings

-- Electric Drive Units: AAM is developing and manufacturing electric drive units for electric vehicles, a growing market with increasing demand.
-Competitors include BorgWarner and Magna International.
+- Electric Drive Units: AAM produces electric drive units for hybrid and electric vehicles.
+Competitors in this space include BorgWarner and Magna International.
+This is a growing area of focus for AAM.

 Market Dynamics